pdeemea/custom-token-authentication/README.md

 To demonstrate goal 2 you need to activate the profile `preAuth` (In STS, type in preAuth in the Profile field under Run Configurations).
 The user, credential and roles are read from the `application.yml`.

 Issues pending to be resolved:
-- Management endpoint roles is not enforced.
-In other words, as long as the user is fully authenticated, I am allowed to access any endpoint.
-The role does not appear to be enforced.
+- `management.security.role` property does not appear to be enforced.
+In other words, as long as the user is fully authenticated, I am allowed to access any management endpoint regardless whether my user had that role.